Advanced Heart Failure Program at Baptist Heart Institute

-At Baptist Heart Institute, we provide comprehensive services and lead the way with next-level care for all aspects of advanced heart failure for patients across the Mid-South.
+At Baptist Heart Institute, we lead the way with comprehensive services and next-level care for all aspects of advanced heart failure for patients across the Mid-South.

 Advanced heart failure is a treatable condition, and our services are particularly beneficial for patients diagnosed with Stage C or D (NYHA stages III & IV) heart failure who no longer respond to medicines and require frequent hospitalization.
 Our cardiologists specialize in diagnosing and treating complications resulting from all forms of heart failure.

 Heart failure is a chronic condition in which the heart doesn’t pump enough blood for the body’s needs.
 This can occur if the heart cannot pump (systolic) or fill (diastolic) adequately.
 Symptoms include shortness of breath, fatigue, swollen legs and rapid heartbeat.
 Most often, heart failure is caused by another medical condition that damages your heart, including coronary heart disease, heart inflammation, high blood pressure, cardiomyopathy, irregular heartbeat or heart valve disease.
 Diagnosis is based on your medical and family history, a physical exam, and results from imaging and blood tests.